ambient-innovation/gitlab-trivy-security-checks/README.md

 ## Show reports in the Merge-Request UI
-To show a report-widget with all the errors found in the Merge-Request widget, you need to a) set `allow_failure: true` in your scanning jobs and b) create another job to run in one of the following stages (can be an own stage or you can reuse one of your existing stages).
+To have one combined job to set a pass/fail condition for all the errors found in any of the trivy scan jobs, you need to a) set `allow_failure: true` in your scanning jobs and b) create another job to run in one of the following stages (can be an own stage or you can reuse one of your existing stages).
 This secondary job will then read the report files from your scanning jobs, combine them and report them as code-quality to GitLab.
 Here's an example of how that job could look like:
 ```yaml